apache/airflow/CI_DIAGRAMS.md

 and quickly pushes an early cache the CI/PROD images to the GitHub Registry - so that pull requests can quickly use the new cache - this is useful when Dockerfile or installation scripts change because such cache will already have the latest Dockerfile and scripts pushed even if some tests will fail.
-When successful, the run updates the constraints files in the "constraints-main" branch with the latest constraints and pushes both cache and latest  CI/PROD images to the GitHub Registry.
+When successful, the run updates the constraints files in the "constraints-BRANCH" branch with the latest constraints and pushes both cache and latest  CI/PROD images to the GitHub Registry.

 ```mermaid